Survival Analysis with Graph-Based Regularization for Predictors: Simulation Study

-Suppose some of the predictors have community identities, and for predictors in the same community, an edge forms with probability $p_{\rm{in}}$; for predictors in different communities or those not in any communities, let the probability of edge formation among them be $p_{\rm{out}}$.
-Let $p_{\rm{in}} = 0.5, 0.7, 0.9$, and $p_{\rm{out}} = 0.01$.
-For dimension $p = 100$, we assume there exist three communities, each with size 30.
+Suppose some of the predictors have community identities, and for predictors in the same community, an edge forms with probability $\rho_{\rm{in}}$; for predictors in different communities or those not in any communities, let the probability of edge formation among them be $\rho_{\rm{out}}$.
+Let $\rho_{\rm{in}} = 0.5, 0.7, 0.9$, and $\rho_{\rm{out}} = 0.01$.
+For covariate dimension $p = 100$ ($p=10$) , we assume there exist three communities, each with size 30 (3), respectively.

-The performance comparison is shown in Table~\ref{tab: commu0.5}, \ref{tab: commu0.7}, and \ref{tab: commu0.9} for $p_{\rm{in}} = 0.5, 0.7$, and $0.9$, respectively.
-We observe that the graph-based regularization has the best $\ell_{2}$ norm and c-index regardless of the value of $p_{\rm{in}}$.
-As $p_{\rm{in}}$ increases, the communities become more dense, and the relations among the variables become more complex.
+The performance comparison is shown in Table~\ref{tab: commu0.5p10}, \ref{tab: commu0.9p10} for $p=10$, and in Table~\ref{tab: commu0.5}, \ref{tab: commu0.7}, \ref{tab: commu0.9} for $p=100$, under various $\rho_{\rm{in}}$ values, respectively.
+We observe that the graph-based regularization has the best $\ell_{2}$ norm and c-index regardless of the value of $\rho_{\rm{in}}$ in most cases, especially when the dimension is moderately large $p=100$.
+As $\rho_{\rm{in}}$ increases, the communities become denser, and the relations among the variables become more complex.
 Therefore, it becomes more difficult for the models to acquire accurate estimation and prediction.